Pogonomyrmex rugosus major worker — reddish body with bearded chin and powerful mandibles harvester ant from American deserts, live colony at ANTonTOP

 Will the colony arrive alive?

 Yes.
 We use insulated, padded boxes and ship only on weekdays when forecasted weather along the route is safe.
-If anything goes wrong in transit, contact us within 24 hours of delivery with photos.
+If anything goes wrong in transit, contact us within 24 hours of delivery with an unboxing video.

 Can I skip hibernation?